slemiere/enter-the-daggerverse/runbooks/english/03-use-module-from-daggerverse.md

 Another solution is to read directly the souce code: https://github.com/vito/daggerverse/blob/main/go/main.go

 > [!NOTE]
 > Here, we use a module written in Golang.
-We can use module written in other supported languages (Typescript or Python) and still install in our module - regardless of the other modules programming language.
+We can use module written in other supported languages (TypeScript or Python) and still install in our module - regardless of the other modules programming language.
 >
 > Also, it is not necessary for the module to be the same language as the source code of the application to be built.
 We could use the Dagger Go SDK to build a Python application, for example.